siberoloji/siberoloji.github.io/content/en/blog/posts/2024-10-19-ultimate-guide-to-proxmox-cluster-with-ceph-or-zfs.md

-* Click on "Cluster" &gt; "Create Cluster."
+* Click on "Cluster" > "Create Cluster."

 * Enter a name for your cluster.